neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.client.gui.components.MultilineTextField#selectWordAtCursor` - Selects the word whether the cursor is currently located.
 - `net.minecraft.client.gui.components.events.GuiEventListener#shouldTakeFocusAfterInteraction` - When true, sets the element as focused when clicked.
 - `net.minecraft.client.gui.font`
+    - `AtlasGlyphProvider` - A glyph provider based off a texture atlas.
     - `FontSet`
         - `source` - Returns the glyph source depending given whether only non-fishy glyphs should be seen.
         - `$GlyphSource` - A source that can get the glyphs to bake.